sourcegraph/handbook/content/ops/finance/arr.md

 ##### Contract Register

-The Sourcegraph Finance department will maintain a contract register to record expenditure valued at greater than $10,000 (annualized amount).
+The Sourcegraph Finance department will maintain a contract register to record expenditures valued at greater than $10,000 (annualized amount).

 ##### Contract Renewals